 1. Encourage group learning to share new perspectives

-One major benefit of online learning is the opportunity for students to virtually meet and interact with their peers, regardless of where they are.
+One major benefit of distance learning is the opportunity for students to virtually meet and interact with their peers, regardless of where they are.
 This encourages students with similar passions to discover new methods and perspectives when approaching challenging tasks in a group setting.
-To support this, a 2016 study by Van Wyck and Haffajee found that 78 percent of the students who participated in their study reported greater control of learning, with 69 percent reporting increased personal benefit as a result of group learning.
+To support this, a 2016 student engagement study by Van Wyck and Haffajee found that 78 percent of the students who participated in their study reported greater control of learning, with 69 percent reporting increased personal benefit as a result of group learning.

 2. Create online forums to spark debate